Laolu Senbanjo: Music

 Senbanjo is a world music artist who draws influences from Fela Kuti, Sade (singer), Bob Marley, and King Sunny Adé.
+He is a singer, producer, and guitarist.
 His musical style is deeply rooted in the traditions of Afrobeat and High Life, mixed with Afro-Soul and Reggae.
 Senbanjo blends singing in his native Yoruba language and often translates Yoruba folks songs, proverbs and his oriki into English.